albertattard/spring-boot-camp/docs/02-data/04-env.md

    Our application will not build successfully as Gradle is not using these environment variables as of yet.

-Note that the `.env` should not be deployed with the application and is only intended to be used as part of the source to aid development.
+{% include custom/note.html details="The <code>.env</code> should not be deployed with the application and is only intended to be used as part of the source to aid development." %}

 ## Integration tests